If you have an anxiety disorder and need life insurance, we can help

 Life Insurance by Type of Anxiety Disorder

-From an underwriting standpoint, life insurers review the type of anxiety disorder you were diagnosed with and categorize anxiety disorders as mild, moderate and severe.
+From an underwriting standpoint, life insurers review the type of anxiety disorder you were diagnosed with,

 |Favorable Factors||Less Favorable Factors|